kamakoti/prakashanam/VDSP/ShriRamaPuja/README.md

 ## Veda Dharma Shastra Paripalana Sabha (established CE 1942)

-# Shri Rama Puja

-Jaya Jaya Shankara!

-Shri Kanchi Kamakoti Mulamnaya Sarvajna Peetam Jagadguru Shankaracharya Swamigal Shrimatam Samsthanam

-*Veda Dharma Shastra Paripalana Sabha*
-(est 1942)

-*Shri Rama Puja: Ayodhya Punah Pratishtha Dinam - Pausha Shukla Dvadashi*
+# Shri Rama Puja: Ayodhya Punah Pratishtha Dinam

 As per the saying “rāmo vigrahavān dharmaḥ” Bhagavan Shri Rama was the embodiment of our Sanatana Dharma.
 The Punah Pratishtha of Baala Rama at the Rama Janma Bhumi at Ayodhya also took place recently after a long time.